 Below are basic guidelines for those wishing to earn their counseling certification in South Dakota.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the Clinical Mental Health Counseling examination have been and will continue to be mandatory in the South Dakota counseling licensure process.
+Most of these requirements, such as earning your Master's degree, completing 3200 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the South Dakota counseling licensure process.
 However, it is wise to contact the South Dakota Board of Examiners for Counselors and Marriage & Family Therapists at (605) 331-2927 to make sure you are on the right track.

 I'm a High School Graduate